joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/loading-or-embedding-a-shader.md

 object allows you to find out information about the shader, such as whether it expects parameters or input image values.
 You pass the Shader object to other objects to actually use the shader.
-For example, to use the shader as a filter you assign the Shader object to a ShaderFilter object’s `shader` property.
+For example, to use the shader as a filter you assign the Shader object to a ShaderFilter object's `shader` property.
 Alternatively, to use the shader as a drawing fill, you pass the Shader object as an argument to the `Graphics.beginShaderFill()` method.